2sang/OOD-baseline/README.md

 ## Overview

-Do you think the neural network models have enough ability to discriminate anomaly data that comes from outside of training / testing manifold, only with their softmax output scores?
+It is known that NN cannot discriminate anomaly data accurately which from outside of training / testing manifold only with their softmax output scores.

 This repository contains reproduced vision experiments in paper
 [_'A Baseline for Detecting Misclassified and Out-of-Distribution Examples in Neural Networks'_](https://arxiv.org/abs/1610.02136),